 See further information about changes to services.

 Poole Libraries have taken out subscriptions to a number of quality information sites which are all available on this page for you to use for free.

 If you are in a library you have direct access (no password required).
 Elsewhere your Poole library card number is your password, so just enter it when asked.
 All except Ancestry, Access to Research, Which online, the British Newspaper Archive and the John Johnson Collection are available for you to use in this way.
 These are only available if you are in a library - either on your own device using the library's WiFi, or on one of the library's free computers.

 If you are not a member, it is easy to join - you can even join online.

-Please also see our audiobooks and eBooks pages.
+Please also see our ebooks and audiobooks page.